progressivis/progressivis/README.md

 ## Installation

-### With miniconda/anaconda:
+### With miniconda/anaconda (recommended):

 Currently, the easiest way to install *progressivis* is as follows:

 1. Install the latest version of miniconda (if not yet done)

-2. Create a conda environment with the following command
+2. Create a conda environment with the following command:

 NB: by default it will create an environment called *progressivis-environment*.
-If you want you can change in the file  environment.yml before runninng the command
+If you want, you can change this name in the file *environment.yml* before runninng the command and remember to reflect this change in the following commands.

 ```
-conda env create -f binder / environment.yml
+conda env create -f binder/environment.yml
 ```
 3. Activate this environment: